stake-house/DecentralizedGraffitiDrawing/README.md

 ![Rocketpool](rocketpool/desired.png "Default settings")

+## Requirements
+You need python3 with some libraries.
+Install dependencies with `pip install -r requirements.txt`.

 ## Rocketpool users
 While this tool can be used by any eth2 staker, I want to provide an easy solution for rocketpool beta users.
-There's an explanation below how to setup a docker container that's running along the rocketpool stack.
-Unfortunately it's a large image atm, this could be fixed later.
 It will draw above situation (but on pyrmont).

+1. **Running the script** \
+   1.1 **Using docker** \
+   If you want to integrate the process into rocketpools docker stack, this is for you.
+   Note that it's a large image atm, this could be fixed later. \
-1. Create the docker image.
+   1.1.1 Get the docker image
    - If you trust me, you can pull my image from dockerhub:
    `docker pull ramirond/graffiti && docker image tag ramirond/graffiti rocketpool/graffiti`
-   - To create it yourself, run: `docker build -t rocketpool/graffiti .` (don't miss the `.`)
+   - To create it yourself, run: `docker build -t rocketpool/graffiti .` (don't miss the `.`).

-2. Edit rocketpool's docker stack to also start your new container.
+    1.1.2 Edit rocketpool's docker stack to also start your new container:
    `nano ~/.rocketpool/docker-compose.yml` \
    Insert this section as another service:
    ```